Capillary/ecom-api-document/source/includes/_productTags.md

 # Product Tags

-Product tags are a way of organizing or relating products in Capillary Anywhere Commerce.
+Product tags are a way of organizing or relating products on the Capillary Anywhere Commerce platform.
 ProductTags provide APIs to access and manage product tags of a merchant.

 ## Get Product Tags